pascalandy/pair_programming_35tg2/pair_programming_04/README.md

 ## Before you start!
 - Don't work for nothing!
 Officially confirm you take charge by **assigning yourself** into the [appropriate issue](https://github.com/pascalandy/pairing-work/issues/).
 - If you don't do this, you may work on the same issue as someone else at the same time!
 I can't pay for this miscommunication.
 You'll have been warned. :)

-## Details about this request

-First consider this as a pair programming gig :) I'm using docker-compose v2 with many components like nginx reverse proxy, discovery services (without hard coded IP or Ports), PostgreSQL, Logentries, Load balancer all running remotly into containers.
-I'm not a newbie and you might as well learn from me :)

-***

-Here is a screen cast (56 sec) about the setup http://jmp.sh/uyhocJC.

-I pretty sure I have an issue with my AWS config so we will do this in real time over TeamViewer.

-Cheers!
-Pascal

 ## My expectations